 Early in 1980 the author of this website tested Hadronyche infensa venom on an isolated nerve-muscle preparation from the cane toad, Bufo marinus, and found that it immediately caused rapid and powerful contractions and fasciculations (twitching) of the toad muscle but these could be completely prevented by premixing the venom with 1.5 mL of rat blood plasma.
 The blood of pigs, rabbits, horses, dogs, cats, mice, and pigeons also had essentially the same blocking action.
 In addition, rat plasma could even reverse contractions already caused by H. infensa venom and was equally effective against the venom of Atrax robustus and two other common funnel-web species.
 Another significant observation was that when H. infensa venom was infused into anaesthetized lab rats a relatively large quantity of venom was needed to elicit signs of envenomation and these slowly faded away unless the dose of venom used was so high the rat died quickly due to cessation of its heart beat.

 Suspecting that the reason why rat blood plasma was successful in blocking funnel-web venom is that it contains specific immunoglobulins (antibodies) against the active venom toxin the author next used ammonium sulphate to precipitate the immunoblobulin fraction from a sample of rat plasma.
 The crude antivenom produced in this way worked just as well on the toad nerve-muscle preparation as whole blood plasma had done.
 Then in May 1980 at the Prince Henry Hospital in Sydney and with the assistance of a small medical team associated with the University of New South Wales the author tested whole rat plasma and a saline solution of this immunoglobulin precipitate on five anaesthetized macaque monkeys.
-Partial or complete inhibition of the venom was seen in only three of the five monkeys tested but this marginal success was to be expected because of the uncertainty as to the amount of immunoglobulin preparation needed to effectively oppose the sample of male Atrax robustus venom supplied by CSL.
+Partial or complete inhibition of the venom was seen in only three of the five monkeys tested but this marginal success was to be expected because of the limited availability of experimental monkeys and funnel-web venom and also the uncertainty as to the amount of immunoglobulin preparation needed to effectively oppose the male Atrax robustus venom supplied by CSL.

 However, the results of these monkey tests were published in the Medical Journal of Australia and were also sent to Struan Sutherland at CSL.
 Two months later Sutherland announced to the media that CSL had finally manufactured a working funnel-web antivenom using immunoglobulins separated from the blood of rabbits immunized with male A. robustus venom and purified on a Sepharose A chromatography column to an extent that made the preparation suitable for administration to humans.
 He did not publicly acknowledge the receipt of the results from the author's team and actually stated that the author's crude rat plasma preparation only contained non-specific 'natural' antibodies and could not be considered as an effective funnel-web antivenom.
 He also claimed that heating blood plasma to 56 degrees centigrade for 30 minutes completely destroys these natural antibodies but when the author tested this claim he found it was not correct, at least for rat plasma which retained most of its antivenom potency after being preheated.